rails/rails/guides/source/active_record_migrations.md

 to apply correctly if those migrations use changing external dependencies or rely on application code which evolves separately from your migrations.

-Schema files are also useful if you want a quick look at what attributes an Active Record object has.
+TIP: Schema files are also useful if you want a quick look at what attributes an Active Record object has.
 This information is not in the model's code and is frequently spread across several migrations, but the information is nicely summed up in the schema file.